When you're adding authorization to an application, there are two crucial questions:

 Testing Permissions

-At this point, we've got the protected route covered.
+At this point, you've got the protected route covered.
 Now, we shall focus on the admin route.
-The next step is checking for the correct permission
+The next step is checking for the token's correct

 # spec/api/messages_controller_spec.rb